-Travellers currently allowed in include residents and citizens of EU and Schengen member states, plus the UK and around a dozen other countries around the world including Australia, Japan, Israel and Turkey.
+Travellers currently allowed in include residents and citizens of the EU and Schengen member states, plus the UK and around a dozen other countries around the world including the United States, Australia, Japan, Israel and Turkey.

 There are also new rules for international arrivals.
 All visitors must fill out a ‘passenger locator form’ at least 24 hours before arriving.
 This requires ‘detailed information on [passengers’] point of departure, the duration of previous stays in other countries, and the address of their stay while in Greece’.
 They must also bring a negative test result from within 72 hours of arrival, and for the time being, quarantine for seven days on arrival.

-Next week, however, the country will scrap the mandatory self-isolation period for travellers from within the EU, as well as from the USA, UK, Israel, the UAE and Serbia.
-All tourists will have to prove they have had the vaccine, have antibodies, or provide a negative test result from within the past 72 hours.
+As of April 19, you’ll be able to skip the mandatory self-isolation period if you're coming from the EU, USA, UK, Israel, the UAE or Serbia.
+All tourists will still have to prove they have had the vaccine, have antibodies, or provide a negative test result from within the past 72 hours.